omalk98/CrystalBox-backup/use_cases/second_case.md

 ### Pre-conditions
-User possesses either a valid RFID chip or a Bluetooth ready mobile phone or both where RFID chip is issued by the admin & the mobile device has the app installed  .
+User possesses either a valid RFID chip or a Bluetooth ready mobile phone or both where RFID chip is issued by the admin & the mobile device has the app installed which uses bluetooth technology to interact with the system (Raspberry Pi).
 Information about all groups is already stored in the database.

 ### Main Flow
 1. The faculty clicks on the **Groups** tab on the BTR490 website.